 Any member who has not paid his dues within three (3) months following the expiry of his membership is struck from the membership roster.
 In order to reintegrate membership status, he must settle the account for the due amount.

-Members have the power: to elect the directors once a year and, as the case may be, to remove from office any director who fails to fulfill his duties or causes prejudice to the Association; to appoint the Auditor; to ratify the acts of the Board of directors.
+Members have the power: to elect members to the Board once a year and, as the case may be, to remove from office any Board member who fails to fulfill his duties or causes prejudice to the Association; to appoint the Auditor; to ratify the acts of the Board of Directors.

 The annual meeting shall be held at whatever place, date and time as determined by the Board, within six (6) months after the close of the financial period.